capshaw/capshaw.me/_posts/2013-01-02-general-tsos-tofu.md

 <ul>
     <li>
-        Half a cup of Soy Sauce
+        1/4 cup of Soy Sauce
     </li>
     <li>
         A spoonful of chili garlic sauce